evoL/explosive-example/README.md

 # explosive-example

-This repository contains a simple React application that is can be rendered server-side using [Explosive](https://github.com/evoL/explosive).
+This repository contains a simple React application that can be rendered server-side using [Explosive](https://github.com/evoL/explosive).

 ## Try it out